joealmond/todoop_frontend/README.md

 Note:
 - open app in browser@ http://0.0.0.0:5173
 - GH-Actions job to update image in Docker Registry on every push
+- TODO: Hot reaload does not work in the container

 # React + TypeScript + Vite